neubot/neubot/doc/FAQ.rst

 Another reason why you might want to install Neubot is that test results provide a brief picture of how your Internet connection is working, at different hours and using different protocols.
-You can compare these local results with the aggregated results published on the Neubot site and/or with results obtained using other tests, in order to achieve a more in-depth understanding of the behavior of your home network and of the behavior of your Provider.
+You can compare these local results with results obtained using other tests, in order to achieve a more in-depth understanding of the behavior of your home network and of the behavior of your Provider.